rm3l/rhdh-must-gather/README.md

 - **Multi-deployment**: Helm-based and Operator-based RHDH instances
 - **RHDH-focused collection**: Only RHDH-specific logs, configurations, and resources

-> **Note**: This tool collects only RHDH-specific data.
-For cluster-wide general information, use the generic OpenShift must-gather: `oc adm must-gather`
+> **Note**: For more general cluster-wide information, combine this with the generic OpenShift must-gather: `oc adm must-gather`

 ## Quick Start